craigstroman/github-notetaker/README.md

 # Github Note Taker

 A basic React app that allows you to look up Github profiles and add Notes to those profiles.
-A Mongo DB is used for storing a users notes.
+A PostgreSQL database is used for storing a users notes.
 Based on https://egghead.io/lessons/react-building-a-react-js-app-notetaker-introduction.

 ## Live Demo